Cricket in England

-Cricket is one of the most popular sports in England, and has been played since the 16th century.
-Marylebone Cricket Club, based at Lord's, developed the modern rules of play and conduct.
-The sport is administered by the England and Wales Cricket Board and represented at an international level by the England men's team and England women's team.
-At a domestic level, teams are organised by county, competing in tournaments such as the County Championship, Metro Bank One-Day Cup, T20 Blast and the Women's Twenty20 Cup.
-Recent developments include the introduction of a regional structure for women's cricket and the establishment of The Hundred for both men's and women's cricket.
+Cricket is one of the most popular sports in England, having been played since the 16th century.
+Marylebone Cricket Club, based at Lord's Cricket Ground in London, developed the modern rules of play and conduct and the sport is now administered by the England and Wales Cricket Board.
+English cricket is represented at the international level by the various England men's teams and England women's teams.
+At the domestic level teams are mostly organised by county, competing in tournaments such as the County Championship, Metro Bank One-Day Cup, T20 Blast, the Women's Twenty20 Cup, The Hundred for both men and women, as well as within a regional structure for women's cricket.
 Recreational matches are organised on a regional basis, with the top level being the ECB Premier Leagues.